 Concern over contract to freight company with no ships

-Earlier this week, the Labour Party criticised the British government for awarding £14 million (€15 million) contract to a ferry company with no ships.
+The Labour Party criticised the British government for awarding a £14 million (€15 million) contract to a ferry company with no ships.

 Labour's transport spokesman, Andy McDonald, said the transport ministry had not carried out proper checks on Seaborne Freight before awarding it with a contract.